pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 | `coupled_solvers.iqnism` | `model` and `surrogate`                 |

 However, not only the predictor and coupling algorithm depend on previous time steps; this is typically also the case for the solvers.
-Therefore, it is the responsibility of the solver wrappers, to setup the solvers correctly for restart: they need to ensure that the variables in the whole computational domain are set to the value of time step $n$.
+Therefore, it is the responsibility of the solver wrappers, to set up the solvers correctly for restart: they need to ensure that the variables in the whole computational domain are set to the value of time step $n$.
 Moreover, its vital that they reconstruct the exact same model parts as in the initial calculation.
 In other words, the undeformed coordinates must be the same.
 Conversely, they are not required to initialize the interfaces with the correct data from time step $n$, as this taken care of by the predictor in the coupled solver.